doerlbh/mentalRL/README.md

 For the latest full paper: https://arxiv.org/abs/1906.11286

+For my oral talk at AAMAS 2020: https://youtu.be/CQBdQz1bmls

 All the experimental results can be reproduced using the code in this repository.
 Feel free to contact me by doerlbh@gmail.com if you have any question about our work.